Christine Schewe • January 22, 2026

 Why experience matters as much as EOS knowledge

-Andrew’s own story reinforces this.
+Jami’s own story reinforces this.
 He was first pulled into the integrator seat not because he was a textbook integrator, but because he understood the business and could help lead it well.

 Later, when building Wonder, he looked for the same thing in reverse.
 He did not just need someone who knew EOS.
 He needed someone who understood the agency world, could bring accountability, and could add structure without making the business overly rigid.